AlAssafRaha/Customer-Churn-Prediction/README.md

 Results: Visualizations and output files showcasing the analysis and outcomes of the models.

 ### Data
 The dataset used in this project is the Telco Customer Churn dataset.
-It can be found in the data/ directory.
+It can be found in the [data](data) directory.
 This dataset includes customer data from a telecom company, where the main goal is to predict customer churn based on various features like monthly charges, tenure, and service type.

 [Datasheet for Telco Customer Churn Dataset](docs/Datasheet_for_TelcoCustomerChurnDataset.md): This datasheet provides detailed information about the motivations, composition, collection process, and pre-processing steps involved with the Telco Customer Churn dataset.
 It is essential for understanding the scope, limitations, and appropriate uses of the data.